back

 What does that look like in practice?
 What forms of participation are there?
 Is there a hierarchy or not?

 - What drives the involved volunteers?
 How did they choose the place where they are active?
 How do they find time to do unpaid work?
 How do they feel about volunteering?
+What drives me personally to do volunteering work?

 - What is the 'balance of power' between the people who are employed and the volunteers?